akshay-codess/oren-chat-bot/public/docs/oren-info.md

 ### What is BRSR?
 BRSR (Business Responsibility and Sustainability Reporting) is a framework introduced by the Securities and Exchange Board of India (SEBI) in 2021.
 It mandates the top 1,000 listed companies in India to disclose quantifiable metrics on sustainability-related factors.

+## Why can’t I edit the annual question?
+Sometimes the annual question is locked because it is  a monthly question , fill monthly data to populate annual data.

 The framework requires companies to respond to 140 questions, divided into:
 - 98 essential indicators (mandatory)
 - 42 leadership indicators (voluntary)